pangpang20/gaussdb-python/docs/api/dns.rst

     connecting without further DNS lookups, eventually removing hosts that are not resolved, keeping the lists of hosts and ports consistent.

-    Raise `~psycopg.OperationalError` if connection is not possible (e.g. no host resolve, inconsistent lists length).
+    Raise `~gaussdb.OperationalError` if connection is not possible (e.g. no host resolve, inconsistent lists length).

     See `the PostgreSQL docs`__ for explanation of how these params are used,